Skip to Main Content

 “Get as much experience as possible through internships, undergraduate research or international travel,” Schinckel said.
 “Understand how you learn, balance your activities with your academics and seize the opportunities available to you.”

-He emphasized the importance of interacting with people from diverse backgrounds and gaining hands-on experience to prepare for future challenges.
+He emphasized the importance of connecting with a wide range of people and gaining hands-on experience to prepare for future challenges.

 “Students who engage with faculty and research during their undergraduate years are often more prepared for graduate or professional school,” Schinckel said.